pdp10/sbpipe/README.md

 ```
 run_sb_pipe.py --create-project projectname
 ```

-After creating a project, users need to create a configuration file for each task they intend to run.
-Examples of configuration files can be found in:
+The previous command generates the following structure:
 ```
-${SB_PIPE}/tests/insulin_receptor/Working_Folder/
+projectname/
+    | - Data/
+    | - Models/
+    | - Working_Folder/
 ```
-Users should place their configuration files in the Working_Folder/ of their project.
 Models must be stored in the Models/ folder.
 The folder Data/ is meant for collecting experimental data files and analyses in one place.
 Once the data files for Copasi (e.g. for parameter estimation) are generated, **it is advised** to move them into the Models/ folder so that the Copasi (.cps) file and its associated experimental data files are stored in the same folder.
+To run sb_pipe, users need to create a configuration file for each pipeline they intend to run (see next section).
+These configuration files should be placed in the Working_Folder/.
+This folder will eventually contain all the results generated by sb_pipe.

-Finally, a pipeline for a certain configuration file can be executed as follows:
+Finally, a pipeline with a certain configuration file can be executed as follows:
 ```
 cd Working_Folder
 run_sb_pipe.py pipeline configuration_file